jordanlewis/exectoy/README.md

 rest of the columns "for free" in your benchmark, since nobody touches their data.

-Also include is a hard-coded tuple-at-a-time benchmark that does the same work as BenchmarkFilterIntLessThanConstOperator:
+Also included are two hard-coded row-oriented benchmarks that do the same thing as BenchmarkSelectIntPlusConstLTInt:

 ```
-BenchmarkRowBasedFilterIntLessThanConst-8       200000000                7.62 ns/op     4196.92 MB/s
+BenchmarkRowBasedFilterIntLessThanConst-8               200000000                7.85 ns/op     4075.18 MB/s
+BenchmarkRowBatchBasedFilterIntLessThanConst-8            300000              4394 ns/op        7456.14 MB/s
 ```

-Even though it's hard coded, the tuple-at-a-time model can't compare in throughput to the equivalent column vector model, clocking in at between 5 and 6 times as slow depending on what computer I run the benchmarks on.
+Even though it's hard coded, the row-based model can't compare in throughput to the equivalent column vector model, even when batched, clocking in at between 2 and 3 times as slow depending on what computer I run the benchmarks on.

 ----